scheme-requests-for-implementation/srfi-126/srfi-126.md

 If `k` is provided and not `#f`, the current capacity of the hashtable is reset to approximately `k` elements.

-- `(hashtable-for-each proc hashtable)` (procedure)

-`Proc` should accept two arguments, and should not mutate `hashtable`.
-The `hashtable-for-each` procedure applies `proc` once for every entry in `hashtable`, passing it the key and value of the entry as arguments.
-The order in which `proc` is applied to the entries is unspecified.

 - `(hashtable-keys hashtable)` (procedure)

 Returns a vector of all keys in `hashtable`.
 The order of the vector